rafaelbes/foveatedFeatures/README.md

 Foveation variable summary
 ----------------
 The feature extraction process is done by a sequence of n passes.
 This differs slight from the original paper.
+If you want a easy configuration, use one of these values:

+- numberOfLevels = 4, etavector = [4, 3, 2, 1], levels = [0, 1, 2, 3], b = [1, 1, 1, 1]
+- numberOfLevels = 5, etavector = [5, 4, 3, 2, 1], levels = [0, 1, 2, 3, 4], b = [1, 1, 1, 1]

 In the original paper, there is a B vector and a eta vector, each one with numberOfLevels elements.
 For example, 4 levels, B = {1, 1, 0, 1} and eta = {4, 3, 2, 1}, this set means that there is 4 passes for feature extraction:
 - first level (largest one) computes features in the forth octave
 - second level computes features in the third octave
 - third level would compute features in the second octave, but is does not because B[3] = 0
-- forth level computes features in the first octave See section 3.2 from neurocomputing paper for examples.
+- forth level computes features in the first octave

+See section 3.2 from neurocomputing paper for examples.

 In this implementation, bvector (B), etavector (eta) and levelvector have n elements, the set {bvector[i], etavector[i], levelvector[i]} represents a feature extraction pass.